caraya/personal-blog/content/blog/destructuring-in-javascript.md

 ---
-title: Destructuring in Javascript
+title: Destructuring in JavaScript
 date: 2024-10-14
 tags:
   - Javascript
 ---

 Destructuring is an alternative way to assign properties from an objecct or array.
 The traditional way to assign items to an array is using bracker `[]` notation.